-While the modules can be done independent of one another, they are best reviewed in sequence.
+While the modules can be completed independent of one another, they are best reviewed in sequence.
 Thus a student may have time to complete Module 1 and later undertake Module 2 and even later, Module 3.
-A test of knowledge is included in the tool as well as answers that are briefly explained.
-Many faculty have found it useful to have students take the test as a pre-test and then a post test for comparison with the pre test scores.
+A pre-test of knowledge is included before beginning Module 1 as well as a pre-test with answers and where an explanation of the answers can be found in the modules.
+Because many faculty have found it useful to have students take both a pre-test and a post test for comparison with the pre test scores, a post-test as well as a post-test with the answers briefly explained is also included following Module 3.
 In addition, each module has a set of references that can be utilized for selecting assigned readings if so desired by responsible faculty.

 The format of the modules provides application of the material by means of short case exercises.
 The information in the modules and the case exercises will be enhanced by a structured clinical experience such as bedside rounds where students can apply their new knowledge to a realistic setting.
 A clinical instructor, experienced in lactation management, should help the student carry out the breastfeeding assessment and problem solving steps.
+If time is available, additional assignments in prenatal clinics, delivery rooms, follow-up clinics, home visits and mother's support groups can also be useful.

-Experience with the first and second edition has indicated that the three modules can be completed within a 6 to 7 hour time frame including reviews of two or three short DVDs or videos.
+Experience with previous editions has indicated that the three modules can be completed within a 6 to 7 hour time frame including reviews of two or three short DVDs or videos.
 Additional time will be required for the clinical experiences, essential to enhance application of the knowledge to real mother/infant situations.
+Welltart does not give CME's.
+However many hospitlals through their educational office have arranged for CMEs to be given for completion of the Self-Study Modules.